 There's nothing you can do other than, I guess, start a war with them.

-You've cut off trade with them.
+You can cut off trade with them.

 But Alex isn't dumb enough to think that that's a viable path.

-In a globalized framework, there would be international mechanisms in place where the responsibilities that different countries have to each other could be handled.
+So in a globalized framework, there would be international mechanisms in place where the responsibilities that different countries have to each other could be handled.

-Things that Alex is passionately against, like the Paris Accords, or even, to some extent, the TPP.
+Things that Alex is passionately against, like the Paris Accords or even to some extent, the TPP.

-And one of the things that he brings up here is that, like, so if you have a motorcycle that is really bad and polluting, then yeah, that's bad, but we have catalytic converters, and now motorcycles have to have those.
+And one of the things that he brings up here is that, like, so if you have a motorcycle that is really bad and polluting, then yeah, that's bad.

 That is a good regulation.

-Means that he now has a responsibility to differentiate between what is a good regulation and what's a bad one, and what makes a good one and what makes a bad one.
+So first, we learned that there are some good regulations according to Alex, which means that he now has a responsibility to differentiate between what is a good regulation and what's a bad one, and what makes a good one and what makes a bad one.

 So I sincerely think Alex is completely relying on entirely out-of-date information to make this narrative up.